 The mind game is that all pain eventually ends.
 And when you can understand that, it then becomes only a matter of enduring long enough.

 Beating them with excellence delivering what they thought was impossible and showing yourself at your best while they are at their worst is what Goggins refers to as “taking their soul”.

-My Note: here is where Goggins steals the schedule file for hell week.
+here is where Goggins steals the schedule file for hell week.
 Not cool in my opinion.
-And he does it with the other only black guy in the crew BTW, definitely not helping the stereotypes there.
+And he does it with the other only black guy in the crew, definitely not helping the stereotypes he will later complain about.